harena-lab/harena-space/src/adonisjs/public/templates/simple/case/quiz_short.md

 Write here the **stem** of your quiz.

-> Write here the lead-in of your question.
+> Write here the lead-in of your quiz.
+>
 ? hypothesis
   * type: choice
   * exclusive